-So you’ve decided on a hairless cat but stuck between a bambino and sphynx?
-Deciding between a bambino and sphynx can be difficult since both breeds display desirable characteristics which are very similar to each other.
+So you’ve decided on a hairless cat but are stuck between a bambino and a sphynx?
+Deciding between a bambino and a sphynx can be difficult since both breeds display desirable characteristics which are very similar to each other.
 Both these breeds make for great pets and should be understood before making a decision.

-While these cats are very similar, there are few distinct differences that separate these two breeds.
+While these cats are very similar, there are a few distinct differences that separate these two breeds.
 The main difference is that bambino cats carry a double mutant gene while the Sphynx cat has only one mutation.
 Let’s take a closer look so you can decide on which breed is more suitable for you.

 Sphynx are medium-sized cats, with a muscular chest and a round abdomen.
 These cats are muscular and heavy but are energetic and natural athletes.
 They have long legs which are slender and have a bow-legged appearance caused by the barrel chest.
 Sphynx cat’s tail is long, tapering, and hard to the touch, which may also be sticky.